Parnni/Parnni/README.md

 ### Hi there 👋

-I am a Mechanical Engineer with a year of experience in the field of Machine Tool design.
+I am a Mechanical Engineer with a year of experience in the field of Machine Tool design and I am on a mission to switch my career to Artificial Intelligence.

 Currently, I am developing skills in Machine and Deep Learning.
 My end goal is to become an expert in Artificial Intelligence and FORCE robots to do cool backflips.